Telegram-Mini-Apps/telegram-apps/apps/docs/platform/getting-app-link.md

 A local link for development refers to a link that will only be available to the current device.

-Popular bundler such as [Vite](https://vitejs.dev/) provides the ability to run a local server for development.
+Popular bundlers such as [Vite](https://vitejs.dev/) provide the ability to run a local server for development.
 As a result, you will get an IP that can be used in BotFather or directly opened in your browser.

-Here is the basic Vite config, running development server and returning a link for development.
+Here is the basic Vite config for running a development server and returning a link for development.

 ```ts
 import { defineConfig } from 'vite';